PokemonUnity/PokemonUnity/README.md

 ## Demo and Downloads

-There is a demo WebGL for testing available here: [Link to Unity Cloud Build](https://developer.cloud.unity3d.com/share/Wy-y2uSUhG/)

-There are also demos for Windows, Linux, and Mac zipped in [Releases](https://github.com/superusercode/PokemonUnity/releases)!
+There are demos for Windows, Linux, and Mac zipped in [Releases](https://github.com/superusercode/PokemonUnity/releases)!
 Please report any bugs if found.

 ## Credits